chalmerj/introcs-lecture-notes/devel/rst/gcdexamples.rst

-As it turns out, we can transform the earlier definition of greatest common divisor (as formulated by Euclid) directly into C# using a technique known as *recursion*.
+As it turns out, we can transform the earlier definition of greatest common divisor (as formulated by Euclid) directly into C# using a technique known as *recursion*, where a function calls itself inside its definition.
 We don't expect you to master this technique immediately but do feel that it is important you at least *hear* about it and see its tremendous power:

 .. literalinclude:: examples/gcd.cs
-   :start-after: snip-Euclid-begin
+   :start-after: chunk-Euclid-begin
-   :end-before: snip-Euclid-end
+   :end-before: chunk-Euclid-end
    :linenos:

 - Recalling our earlier definition, the case :math:`gcd(a, 0) = a` is
-  handled by lines 2-4.
+  handled by lines 3-6.

-- And the case :math:`gcd(a, b) = gcd(b, a \bmod b)` is handled by line 7.
+- And the case :math:`gcd(a, b) = gcd(b, a \bmod b)` is handled by line 11.

-- Lines 3 and 6 exist to show you all of the *steps* that Euclid's algorithm takes to compute the greatest common divisor.
+- Lines 4 and 8-10 exist to show you all of the *steps* that Euclid's algorithm takes to compute the greatest common divisor.

+The mathematical definition of gcd *refers to itself* in its own definition.
+The recursive version of the ``gcd`` function *refers to itself* by *calling* itself.
+Though this seems circular, you can see from the examples that it works very well.
+The important point is that the calls to the same function are not completely the same:
+*Successive* calls have *smaller* second numbers, and the second number eventually reaches 0, and in that case there is a direct final answer.